gotm-model/gotm-model-hugo/content/blog/modern_cmake.md

 Modern CMake is about _targets_ and _properties_ and provides a model for creating re-usable software components easy integratable with each other.
 In order to fully benefit from this we re-wrote the old monolithic _CMakeLists.txt_ to a series of smaller and easier to handle configuration files.

+A minimum CMake version of 3.0 is required.

 ### Using _Git_ submodules

 A number of software components are used by FABM, GOTM and GETM (and 3rd party software projects as well).
 Cross maintaining these components across different use cases has some times been a hassle and resulted in reduced progress.
-Utilising the Modern CMake principles and _Git_'s submodule facility we have now moved code shared code componets out of GOTM.
+Utilising the Modern CMake principles and _Git_'s submodule facility we have now moved shared code componets out of GOTM.

 So far - _yaml_, _flexout_ and _fabm_ are submodules in GOTM.